 Individuals who are saving for retirement are looking for opportunities for increasing their retirement savings.
 Retirement account savings grow tax-deferred and in some circumstances have a tax benefit on contributions, such as with a 401(k) plan.
 A Roth IRA features tax-deferred growth and provides the benefit of no taxation on earnings when distributions are withdrawn from the account. ¹

 A common question that I receive is, “Is my income too high for me to contribute to a Roth IRA”?
 The answer to that question is no, well not exactly.
-For individuals who file their taxes as Single, the Roth IRA Phaseout for a direct contribution begins at $124,000 for 2020.
-For married individuals filing Jointly, the Roth IRA Phaseout for a direct contribution begins at $196,000.
+For individuals who file their taxes as Single, the Roth IRA Phaseout for a direct contribution begins at $129,000 for 2022.
+The IRS recently announced that this amount will increase to $138,000 for the 2023 tax year.
+For married individuals filing Jointly, the Roth IRA Phaseout for a direct contribution begins at $204,000 for 2022.
+The IRS recently announced that this amount will increase to $218,000 for the 2023 tax year.
 This phaseout amount is based upon the Modified Adjusted Gross Income reported.

 Though these are the income limits for making a direct contribution to a Roth IRA, there is another way to make a Roth IRA contribution.
 There are no income limits for contributing to a Traditional IRA.
-For 2020, the maximum Traditional IRA or Roth IRA contribution is $6,000.
+For 2022, the maximum Traditional IRA or Roth IRA contribution is $6,000.
 For individuals who are age 50 or older, the maximum contribution is $7,000.
+For 2023, these amounts will increase.
+The maximum Traditional IRA or Roth IRA contribution increases to $6,500.
+For individuals who are age 50 or older, the maximum contribution is $7,500.

 Individuals that have an income amount that is above the Roth IRA limits are eligible to make a Back-Door Roth IRA contribution.
 This is accomplished by making a Traditional IRA contribution and then converting the Traditional IRA to a Roth IRA.
 There are certain features of this process that you would want to be aware of before trying on your own.
 I would strongly suggest consulting with a professional financial advisor or tax advisor for assistance with this process.